-Departments shall obtain prior Auditor approval for all travel expenses paid by CAL-Card.
+Departments shall obtain prior Auditor approval from the Claims Manager or Supervisor by email for all travel expenses paid by CAL-Card.

 (i) Tropical Wood Products

 County Code Section 2.37.107 prohibits the County from entering into or renewing any agreement that involves the use of any tropical hardwood or tropical wood products (Manual Section 8.3).
 Employees shall not purchase with CAL-Card any product that contains or uses tropical hardwood or tropical wood products.
 Direct any questions about specific products to Purchasing.